SQLAlchemy 2.0 Documentation

 create_engine.max_identifier_length

-of the generation of truncated names, and to fully review and test all database
+control of the generation of truncated names, and to fully review and test all

-migrations in a staging environment when changing this value to ensure that the
+database migrations in a staging environment when changing this value to ensure

-Changed in version 1.4: the default max_identifier_length for Oracle is 128 characters, which is adjusted down to 30 upon first connect if an older version of Oracle server (compatibility version < 12.2) is detected.
+Changed in version 1.4: the default max_identifier_length for Oracle Database is 128 characters, which is adjusted down to 30 upon first connect if the Oracle Database, or its compatibility setting, are lower than version 12.2.

 LIMIT/OFFSET/FETCH Support¶